lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 	you are using your late pass for a program.
 * At the end of the semester, your lowest lab grade will be dropped.

+### Missed quiz policy

+Any conflicts with a quiz must be discussed with me prior to missing the quiz.
+I follow University policy on makeups, which allows that serious illness or a serious family emergency are valid reasons requiring an accommodation.
+Most other reasons (employment conflict, travel plans) are not valid.

 ### Collaboration policy
 On all assignments, you may:
 * Share ideas with others.